code-workshop-kit/site-api/README.md

 ## Prod

-For production, not using Docker at the moment..
+For production, not using Docker at the moment.

 - Setup PostgreSQL manually
 - Setup Apache2 + proxy to route /api --> port 3000 (app port)